My staff and I are fully vaccinated (and double boosted) against Covid-19, to protect you and all of us.

 In such case, please contact us.

-- New York State has opened up Covid-19 vaccinations to all persons over 12 years of age.
-See the NYC.gov vaccine page for eligibility details.
+- Covid-19 vaccinations are available to almost all persons.
+See the NYC.gov vaccine page for details.

-- Vaccines are also available at many pharmacies, including: Walgreens/Duane Reade, Rite Aid, and CVS.
+- Vaccines are available at most pharmacies, including Walgreens/Duane Reade, Rite Aid, and CVS.

 - If you are struggling to secure a vaccine appointment, the volunteers at Brydge Health may be able to help you.